ManuelMartin11/kaggle-madrid-airbnb/README.md

 # kaggle-madrid-airbnb
 Madrid Airbnb data exploration and business insights.

+### Files
+- The analysis has been done entirely within the "EDA.ipynb" notebook.

 ### Main libraries used
 - pandas: For data manipulation and wrangling
 - matplotlib: For data visualization